Coen-Potgieter/MLP/README.md

     - Idea is to read the column headings, count them and process x amount of elements before appending a row
 - Ok fine, I concede, I will use an importing library
 - My function only barely works, and its extrememly slow
+- Decided to use a simple dataset with no weird edge cases
+- What Dataset looks like
+    - rowIdx
+    - earnings
+    - Education Level: [ "bachelor", "highschool" ]
+    - Gender: [ "male", "female" ]
+    - Age
+- What my `Data` looks like
+    - bachelor [ 0, 1 ]
+    - highschool [ 0, 1]
+    - male [ 0, 1]
+    - female [ 0, 1]
+    - age (z-score normalised)
+    - earnings (target)

+- Ok, everything works
+- Now time for backprop
+- Added functionality to transpose input for forward prop and now things should work fine
+- BackProp For real now